Ceoptera

 Ceoptera (meaning "mist wing") is an extinct genus of darwinopteran pterosaur from the Middle Jurassic Kilmaluag Formation of Scotland.
 The genus contains a single species, C. evansae, known from a partial skeleton discovered in 2006 and named in 2024.
 It is the only pterosaur from the Kilmaluag Formation and the second pterosaur named from Scotland, after Dearc in 2022.
-As one of the only pterosaur skeletons known from the Middle Jurassic, its discovery is considered to be significant to understanding the early diversification of the group.
-Belonging to the group Darwinoptera, a group intermediate between early rhamphorhynchoid and later pterodactyloid pterosaurs, it would have been a small animal with a large head and long tail.
-It is distinguished from all other pterosaurs by two traits; the large size of a wavy flange on its coracoid and a prominent depression on the back extension of the ilium.
+As one of the few pterosaur skeletons known from the Middle Jurassic, its discovery contributed to understanding the early diversification of the group.
+Belonging to Darwinoptera, a clade intermediate between early rhamphorhynchoid and later pterodactyloid pterosaurs, it would have been a small animal with a large head and long tail.
+It is distinguished from all other pterosaurs by two traits: the large size of a wavy flange on its coracoid and a prominent depression on the back extension of the ilium.
 It would have lived in a low-salinity lagoon ecosystem with wet and dry seasons.